Henry6262/limechain-entry/README.md

 ## Overview

-This project was built with a focus on creating a user-friendly and engaging platform, optimized for public release, to demonstrate my technical skills, UI/UX focus, and commitment to quality.
+This project was built with a focus on creating a user-friendly and engaging platform, focused on user experience and the creation of habits within the platform, awarding the user for interacting and using platform functionalities

-I implemented all task requirements along with additional features that would make this a viable candidate for a real public launch.
+- **Watch at the video I provided, before starting the application** I do an overview on the platform, while explaining optimizations and interesting things I have come across, a more interactive way than just looking at my code (can do both).

-- **Watch at the video I provided, before starting the application** I do an overview on the platform, its functionalities,the reasoning behind them and my though process in general I go into detail about my decisions, though process and implementation/optimization details I would not like you to miss.
+I also cover some implementation/optimization details I would not like you to miss.
-## link to the video -> https://youtu.be/cJZmyFsZpe4
+## link to the video -> https://www.youtube.com/watch?v=jGR9PeXVTq4

 ## Completed Tasks

-- **All Task Requirements Met:** Completed every specified requirement across all levels.
+- **All Task Requirements Met:** Completed all the requirements across all levels

 - **Extra Features:**
   - Integrated NextAuth with SIWE (Sign in with Ethereum) using wallet signatures